alopez/alopez.github.com/index.md

 * Sorcha Gilroy and I taught a one-week course on [Graph formalisms for meaning representations](https://drive.google.com/drive/folders/1NtdhgieGKpnTvpYiBCUgkE-g0ygKDyE_) at [NASSLLI 2018](https://www.cmu.edu/nasslli2018/).
-We will give a half-day tutorial on the same topic at [EMNLP 2018](http://emnlp2018.org/).
+We gave [a similar half-day tutorial](https://bit.ly/GraphFormalismsEMNLP) on the same topic at [EMNLP 2018](http://emnlp2018.org/).

 ## Current Highlights